smaya-a/pythagorean/index.markdown

-1. The right to manage household slaves is given by custom to you younger women as soon as you are married.
+1\.
+The right to manage household slaves is given by custom to you younger women as soon as you are married.
 Nonetheless, instruction by older women, who are always offering advice in everything that concerns domestic affairs, is necessary.
 It is proper first to recognize what you don’t know and to consider the advice of older women most suitable.
 In these things a young mind must be educated from girlhood.
 The first domestic responsibility for women is the management of slave women, and the most important aspect in dealing with slaves is, my dear, their good will.
 For this is not something purchased as (our) property along with their bodies, but intelligent owners create it afterwards.
-2. And it is obtained through such fair treatment that they are neither exhausted by overwork nor lose strength because of deprivation.
+2\.
+And it is obtained through such fair treatment that they are neithe  r exhausted by overwork nor lose strength because of deprivation.
 They are human beings by nature.
 Some women consider what is least profitable as a profit: the mistreatment of slave women, burdening them with chores while decreasing their rations.
 Securing petty profits in this way, they pay huge penalties: ill will and treachery of the worst kind.
 You, however, will have a convenient measure for the rations of food: in proportion to the amount of wool produced by a day’s work.
-3. This is all you need to do about their diet.
+3\.
+This is all you need to do about their diet.
 As for lack of discipline, you must see to what suits you, not what is convenient for them.
 You should value slave-women according to their merit.
 Cruelty will not instill gratitude in their minds, while rational treatment assures discipline no less efficiently.
 If, however, it is impossible to suppress the excess of their malice, one must drive it out by means of selling them.
 Let the estranged slave, become (formally) estranged from the owner. [^15] In this, let it be your chief concern that you establish first the fact of the offence, with the aim of giving a just verdict, second the magnitude of the offense, with the aim of giving an appropriate punishment.
-4. It is worthy of a woman who is in control to forgive and cancel punishment for transgressions; in doing so she shall uphold decency in a way that is true to her character.
+4\.
+It is worthy of a woman who is in control to forgive and cancel punishment for transgressions; in doing so she shall uphold decency in a way that is true to her character.
 Some women, my dear, out of savagery actually whip the bodies of the slave women, and turn into beasts through jealousy or anger, as though carving (scil. into the slaves’ bodies) their extreme bitterness.
 Some servants have been killed through being worn out over time, others have sought salva-tion through escape, yet others died, having ended their lives with their own hands.
 Then at last the solitude of the mistress who bewails her own lack of judgment finally brings a change of mind—too late.
-5. But you, my dear, mindfully imitate (the art of tuning) string instru- ments, which are out of tune when excessively loose and snap when strung too tight.
+5\.
+But you, my dear, mindfully imitate (the art of tuning) string instru- ments, which are out of tune when excessively loose and snap when strung too tight.
 The same holds true for the slave women: excessive leniency produces dissonance of discipline; severity inevitably destroys their lives.
 Finally, one needs to keep in mind that “measure is best in all things.”
 [Farewell.]